serradura/u-case/README.md

 #### What are the default result types?

-Every result has a type and these are the defaults:
+Every result has a type, and these are their default values:
 - `:ok` when success
-- `:error`/`:exception` when failures
+- `:error` or `:exception` when failures

 ```ruby
 class Divide < Micro::Case